nitinkc/nitinkc.github.io/_posts/microservices/2024-12-05-springboot-startup.md

   - **Purpose**: Configures an application without a web server, such as batch jobs or command-line tools.
   - **Usage**: For non-web Spring Boot applications

-Spring Boot creates the appropriate type of `ApplicationContext` based on the application type:
-- For **servlet-based** applications, a `ServletWebServerApplicationContext` is used.
-- For reactive applications, a `ReactiveWebServerApplicationContext` is used.
-- For CLI or non-web applications, a `GenericApplicationContext` is used.

 ```java
 public static void main(String[] args) {
     SpringApplication app = new SpringApplication(Application.class);